Encryption is a must when dealing with sensitive data or passwords. In a previous blog post we've looked at encrypting using

 I'd recommend reading my previous blog post on encryption for a general overview regarding what encryption is and why it's important.
 This is also another good, quick guide on cryptography.

-Some of the encryption algorithms that are presently out there are:
+Some of the hashing algorithms that are presently out there are:

 - Bcrypt / Scrypt